 Restricted by and to a Browser

 Blazor is restricted to the capabilities of the browser, so as long as the browser can handle Blazor, it should be fine.
 However, not all browsers support WebAssembly, so if — by any chance — you’re using Internet Explorer, you may stumble upon an unpleasant surprise.
+For a better experience with WebAssembly-powered applications, you may consider choosing between Firefox vs Brave browsers.
+These browsers support the technology and offer features that can enhance your interaction with modern web applications while prioritizing your privacy and security.

 The heavier the application made with Blazor WebAssembly, the longer it will take to load.